-3. The policy lists the most problematic practices.
+60. The policy lists the most problematic practices.
 What is the full list of pay practices that are considered problematic and may result in a withhold or against recommendation, on a case-by-case basis?

-Based on input from client surveys and roundtables, ISS has identified certain adverse practices that are contrary to a performance-based pay philosophy, which are highlighted in the list below.
+Based on input from client surveys and roundtables, ISS has identified certain practices that are contrary to a performance-based pay philosophy, which are highlighted in the list below.
+ISS evaluates these practices on a case-by-case basis, considering the facts and circumstances disclosed, in determining whether any extraordinary perks or benefits are a poor use of company assets which could also have other detrimental effects (e.g., creating or contributing to an "imperial CEO" culture).

-- Egregious employment contracts: - Contracts containing multi-year guarantees for salary increases, non-performance based bonuses, or equity compensation.
+- Egregious employment contracts: - Contracts containing multi-year guarantees for salary increases, non-performance based bonuses, or equity compensation. - New CEO with overly generous new-hire package: - Excessive "make whole" provisions without sufficient rationale; - Any of the problematic pay practices listed in this policy. - o Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - Includes performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance - Egregious pension/SERP (supplemental executive retirement plan) payouts: - Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements - Inclusion of performance-based equity or other long-term awards in the pension calculation - Excessive Perquisites: - Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements - Extraordinary relocation benefits (including any home loss buyouts) - Excessive amounts of perquisites compensation - Excessive severance and/or change in control provisions: - Change in control cash payments exceeding 3 times base salary plus target/average/last paid bonus; - New or materially amended arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered, where an executive may voluntarily leave for any reason and still receive the change-in-control severance package); - New or materially amended employment or severance agreements that provide for an excise tax gross-up.
+Modified gross-ups would be treated in the same manner as full gross-ups; - Excessive payments upon an executive's termination in connection with performance failure; - Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring - Tax Reimbursements: Excessive reimbursement of income taxes on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc; see also excise tax gross-ups above) - o Dividends or dividend equivalents paid on unvested performance shares or units. - Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO)

-- New CEO with overly generous new-hire package: - Excessive "make whole" provisions without sufficient rationale; - Any of the problematic pay practices listed in this policy. - Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - Includes performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance - Egregious pension/SERP (supplemental executive retirement plan) payouts: - Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements - Inclusion of performance-based equity or other long-term awards in the pension calculation - Excessive Perquisites: - Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements - Extraordinary relocation benefits (including home buyouts) - Excessive amounts of perquisites compensation - Excessive severance and/or change in control provisions: - Change in control cash payments exceeding 3 times base salary plus target/average/last paid bonus; - New or materially amended arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered, where an executive may voluntarily leave for any reason and still receive the change-in-control severance package); - New or materially amended employment or severance agreements that provide for an excise tax gross-up.
-Modified gross-ups would be treated in the same manner as full gross-ups; - Excessive payments upon an executive's termination in connection with performance failure; - Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring - Tax Reimbursements: Excessive reimbursement of income taxes on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc; see also excise tax gross-ups above) - Dividends or dividend equivalents paid on unvested performance shares or units. - Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO) - Repricing or replacing of underwater stock options/stock appreciation rights without prior shareholder approval (including cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be re-granted). - Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.
+- Repricing or replacing of underwater stock options/stock appreciation rights without prior shareholder approval (including cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be re-granted). - Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.